 In his two popular TED Talks, with over three million total views, Prager probes deep questions on subjects ranging from self-deception, identity and personal transformation in the face of the catastrophic bus accident that left him a hemiplegic at the age of 19, to the life wisdom that transcends continents, cultures, and generations.
 Beyond TED, he has addressed audiences at Google, the MIT Lincoln Laboratory, the Baseball Hall of Fame, and the Narrative Journalism Conference in South Africa.

 A former Nieman fellow at Harvard, Prager has held a Fulbright Distinguished Chair at Hebrew University.
-His writing has appeared in The Atlantic, Vanity Fair, The New York Times, and The Wall Street Journal, where he was a senior writer for eight years.
+His writing has appeared in The Atlantic, Vanity Fair, The New York Times, CNN, and The Wall Street Journal, where he was a senior writer for eight years.
 He lives in New Jersey with his wife and two daughters.

 For more information on Joshua Prager, please visit him at joshuaprager.com.Download Joshua Prager's press kit here.